 "Man always chooses to act in apprehension of the good"

-(b) THE Good in Thomism is the Deus Unus, the Aristotelian Prime Mover.
-The certainty of the "analogy of being" thus becomes essential to Fundamental Moral Theology™.
+(2) THE Good in Thomism is the Deus Unus, the Aristotelian Prime Mover.
+The certainty of the "analogy of being," the existence of a 'natural' continuum between the Absolute and the Relative, thus becomes essential to Fundamental Moral Theology™.
 For unless the analogy of being holds, Fundamental Moral Theology™ is unable to be a moral theology at all.

 Unfortunately, the analogy of being was known as early as the end of the 13th century to